alidasdan/graph-benchmarks/README.md

 ```

 Here the 'p' line (the 'problem' line) states that our graph, named
-'sample', has 4 nodes or vertics and 7 arcs or directed edges.
+'sample', has 4 nodes or vertices and 7 arcs or directed edges.
 The arc
 weights are generated from a (usually uniform) random number generator
 initialized by a seed of '253926760'.